catherinesyeh/nextgen-prototypes/README.md

 # nextgen-prototypes
-ExploratoryUI prototypes for the next-gen document reader
+Exploratory UI prototypes for the next-gen document reader